dashyanngkachru/Data-Analysis-and-Modeling/README.md

 # Data Analysis and Modeling
 Data Analysis and Modeling using R

+# NOTE: To see the HTML output of this project (R Markdown code + Output from plots), click on https://dashyanngkachru.github.io/dashyanngkachru.github.io_DataAnalysis_and_Modeling_toCheck_effectOn_birthweight_of_baby/

 ## Dataset variables (1000 births):

 dad_age - age of father of baby (years)